Getting your Medical Card over the phone has never been so easy

 • Seizures (including but not limited to those characteristic of epilepsy)

-• Severe and persistent muscle spasms (including but not limited to those characteristic of multiple sclerosis)
+• Persistent muscle spasms (including but not limited to those characteristic of multiple sclerosis)

 How to Apply for a Michigan Same Day Medical Marijuana Card